wgy1027/postFireSeverityAssessment/english/Young-Sheldon-S01E01.md

 MISSY: Sheldon, if you don't get in here,  - I'm gonna lick your toothbrush!
 - Coming!

-That's my sister.
+YOUNG SHELDON: That's my sister.
 And she's done it before.

 ♪ Do the walk of life ♪

 ♪ Yeah, he do the walk of life. ♪

-The hell were you doing  - out there?
+GEORGE: The hell were you doing out there?
-- George,

-language.
+MARY: George, language.

-What language?
+GEORGE: What language?
 So?

-I was exploring dimensional kinematics.
+YOUNG SHELDON: I was exploring dimensional kinematics.

-Admit it...
+GEORGIE: Admit it...
 He's adopted.

-SHELDON: How can I be adopted  when I have a twin sister?
+YOUNG SHELDON: How can I be adopted  when I have a twin sister?
 Think, monkey, think.

 MARY: That's enough.
 No one's adopted.

-I wish I was.
+MISSY: I wish I was.

-That can still be arranged.
+MARY: That can still be arranged.
 Now, let's pray.

-A moment, please.
+YOUNG SHELDON: A moment, please.

 (sighs)

-- Leave him be.
+MARY: Leave him be.
-- He can hold hands

-with his family.
+GEORGE: He can hold hands with his family.
 It won't kill him.

-We don't know that.
+GEORGE: We don't know that.
 Georgie, did you wash your hands before dinner?
 Or even this week?

 None of your business.

-Hence the mittens.
+GEORGE: Hence the mittens.

 MARY: Thank you, God, for this food  we're about to receive and for the nourishment of our bodies,  and bless the hands that prepared it.

 ALL: Amen.

-How come we ain't got no tater tots?
+GEORGIE: How come we ain't got no tater tots?

-I made tater tots last night.
+MARY: I made tater tots last night.

 GEORGE: I'd take tater tots  over mashed potaters any day.

 - Just eat what I made you.
-- Can we at least

-have tater tots tomorrow?
+- Can we at least have tater tots tomorrow?

 ADULT SHELDON: It was family dinners like this  that led me to adopt a mid-Atlantic accent.
 Nobel Prize winners...
 (Southern accent) ought not be orderin' tater tots.

 Everybody excited to start school Monday?